0ev/Maskinator-Server/README.md

-# face_server
+# Maskinator Server
-face server for face detection
+A face server for saving and posting faces detected without masks